georgeadamson/json-transformer/README.md

 Note:
 - The `json` argument can be an *object* or a valid json *string*.
-- The `template` represents the shape of your desired json output.
+- The `template` object represents the shape of your desired json output.

 ### Example